Xiaotian-Shawn-Wang/EV-Sharing-Simulation/README.md

 Packages: csv, import_ipynb, ipyleaflet, ipywidgets, matplotlib, numpy, pandas.

 2. Download all files to your local machine.
 To run the simulation, launch simulation_display_V1 and upload data files about station locations and demands.
-Please refer to files in "Example Data" folder for the data format.
+Please refer to the example data files for the data format.

 3. Files list:
 simulation_structure_V1.ipynb    structure definition;